-- Informal and formal discussion

-- RSC approval

-- Implementation

-The process is streamlined from the earlier process used by its predecessor, the JSC.
-The RSC has the following goals:

-- Ensuring an efficient process that allows for consideration of change proposals at any RSC meeting, but with the benefit of getting community review and feedback - Allowing for enough time to make an informed decision, without holding up difficult decisions because they are too complex - Requiring less formality, time, and effort to prepare responses, as compared to past practices - Taking into account the different time zones and cultural conditions of the RSC members, if possible - Promoting more collaboration among RSC members, including the possibility of having a discussion paper or proposal from multiple members - Retaining transparency in RSC decision-making.
+- 3.1 There are four major parts of the RDA change process: - Discussion paper and proposal development, submission, and scheduling - Informal and formal discussion - RSC approval - Implementation - 3.2 The process is streamlined from the earlier process used by its predecessor, the JSC.
+The RSC has the following goals: - Ensuring an efficient process that allows for consideration of change proposals at any RSC meeting, but with the benefit of getting community review and feedback - Allowing for enough time to make an informed decision, without holding up difficult decisions because they are too complex - Requiring less formality, time, and effort to prepare responses, as compared to past practices - Taking into account the different time zones and cultural conditions of the RSC members, if possible - Promoting more collaboration among RSC members, including the possibility of having a discussion paper or proposal from multiple members - Retaining transparency in RSC decision-making.